sergeykomlach/AdvancedBiometricPromptCompat/README.md

 **Video from Xiaomi Pocophone F1**
 [![Watch the video](https://img.youtube.com/vi/ttHroYJlgI0/maxresdefault.jpg)](https://youtu.be/ttHroYJlgI0)

 ## NOTE!
-Recent changes:
+Recent changes

+July 08, 2022

-**(July 08, 2022) Feature: Cryptography** - allow to get the Cipher, initialized by biometric, for ENCRYPT/DECRYPT purpose, see ``BiometricPromptCompat.Builder.setCryptographyPurpose()``
+**Feature: Cryptography** - allow to get the Cipher, initialized by biometric, for ENCRYPT/DECRYPT purpose, see ``BiometricPromptCompat.Builder.setCryptographyPurpose()``

-**(July 08, 2022) Bugfix: Samsung Intelligent Scan** - fixed bug in case of Intelligent Scan started, face out of camera angle, and rescan do not started automatically
+**Bugfix: Samsung Intelligent Scan** - fixed bug in case of Intelligent Scan started, face out of camera angle, and rescan do not started automatically

-**(July 08, 2022) Bugfix: Blur** - fixed bug when biometric dismissed, but blur remains on the screen
+**Bugfix: Blur** - fixed bug when biometric dismissed, but blur remains on the screen

 ## Setup